angrybacon/doomsday-wiki/markdown/chapters/2/uncommon-piles.md

 Note that if you have no other cards in hand or your post-Doomsday graveyard resolving Time Spiral will kill you.
-The Doomsday you've cast to build this pile typically ends up as the only card in your graveyard, with 5 cards in your pass the turn pile this adds up to 6.
+The Doomsday you've cast to build this pile typically ends up as the only card in your graveyard, with 5 cards in your pass-the-turn pile this adds up to 6.
 However, the Burning Wish used to wish for Time Spiral exiles itself, so that's only 5 cards.
-That's is why the pile lists 'X in hand', the extra card is needed to ensure you don't deck yourself when you cast Time Spiral.
-If you can cast spell X after Time Spiral, your storm count can be high than what is listed.
-Also note, that the listed cost assumes that you can produce 1R with the lands that you untap with Time Spiral.
+If you can cast spell some of the cards you had in hand, your Storm count can be higher than what is listed.

-You can also use Time Spiral in pass-the-turn piles, just note that you'll need an additional extra card in hand to not deck yourself.
+Also note that the listed cost assumes that you can produce {{1R}} with the lands that you untap with Time Spiral.

 ## Summary

-1. These piles are useful to know, for their historical significance and occasional practical use.
+1. These piles are useful to know, for their historical significance and occasional practical use
-2. These piles aren't going to come up all that often in a typical game, so don't feel you need to memorize them.
+2. These piles aren't going to come up all that often in a typical game, so don't feel you need to memorize them